Skip to main content

 The University of Central Florida is committed to providing all students with equitable access to the best possible opportunities for academic success.
 UCF’s Office of Student Accessibility Services (SAS) works with faculty members on a regular basis to facilitate accommodations, but as more faculty members innovate to incorporate web-based media into their online and face-to-face classes, we must be diligent to ensure that accessibility remains a top priority.

 As per the recommendations of Universal Design for Learning, faculty members are encouraged to design accessible courses from the outset.
 Faculty members should also work actively with SAS, CDL, and FCTL upon notification of specific course accessibility and specific student accessibility needs for a given course.
 If you have any questions, please contact Adam Meyer, director of Student Accessibility Services, by calling 407-823-2371 or by e-mailing Adam.Meyer@ucf.edu.
-See also the SAS website at https://sas.sdes.ucf.edu/faculty/.
+See also the SAS website.
 Feel free to contact the Faculty Center at 407-823-3544 or fctl@ucf.edu if you have any additional questions.

 Disability and Accessibility Webcourse